 Good attitude and readiness to learn

 Parents, please take note of the following payment policies.
 Payment is due at the beginning of each lesson - if a student's account is not paid in full, the lesson will be rescheduled.
 Please make all requests for rescheduling or cancellation of lessons at least 24 hours in advance and remind your students to place reed orders two weeks in advance.
 This will enable me to avoid charging fees for travel and time without teaching.

-When possible, lessons are taught at the UNI School of Music with a secondary preference to the student's school with the permission of the band director.
+When possible, lessons are taught at the Colorado State University Center for the Arts, with a secondary preference to the student's school with the permission of the band director.